We relentlessly pursue God’s plan for the salvation of the Jewish people.

 Sharing the Message

-Jews for Jesus is on the cutting edge of creative communications through our use of print, art, video and web platforms to engage with seekers about the message and person of Jesus:
+Using contemporary themes and issues, Jews for Jesus communicates the message that Jesus is the Messiah in cities with major Jewish populations worldwide.
+We are on the cutting edge of creative communications through print, art, video and web platforms to engage with seekers about the message and person of Jesus:

 - Pamphlet and postcard distribution, known as “broadsiding”